michael105/slterm/README.md

 Credits
 -------

-Based on Aurélien APTEL <aurelien dot aptel at gmail dot com> bt source code.
+Based on Aurelien APTEL <aurelien dot aptel at gmail dot com> bt source code.

 Fetched from the suckless git repo (suckless.org) on 2020/01/01.